dolthub/docs/content/reference/cli.md

 `--decorate`:
 Shows refs next to commits.
 Valid options are short, full, no, and auto

+`--no-pretty`:
+Show the object without making it pretty.

 `-d`, `--data`:
 Show only the data changes, do not show the schema changes (Both shown by default).